-For as long as I have lived in the San Francisco Bay Area (off-and-on over the last 22 years) I have shamefully never been to one of this country's amazing natural beauties….Yosemite.
+For as long as I have lived in the San Francisco Bay Area (off-and-on over the last 22 years) I have shamefully never been to one of this country's amazing natural beauties…Yosemite.

-So when my social media partner-in-crime at work offered to write a guest post that was basically Yosemite 101: Sights, hikes and places to sleep, I immediately took him up on it.
-I get two presents: a wonderful guest-post and a guide for me when I do (and I will) get there!
+So when my social media partner-in-crime at work offered to write a guest post that was basically Yosemite 101: Sights, hikes, and places to sleep, I immediately took him up on it.
+I get two presents: a wonderful guest post and a guide for me when I do (and I will) get there!

 So you're thinking of joining the nearly 4 million people that visit Yosemite National Park every year?
-Whether it's your first, second or fifth time to one of California's most visited attractions, there are always different trails to hike, places to camp and sights to see.
+Whether it's your first, second, or fifth time to one of California's most visited attractions, there are always different trails to hike, places to camp, and sights to see.
 I am by no means a Yosemite expert, but with about 15 visits under my belt in the last 5 years, I've accumulated enough knowledge to put together an informational guide for new and returning visitors.

 Get to know the Park

 Depending on how much time you're planning to spend in the Park, the number of places you can visit and things you can do may be limited.
 While there are 214 miles of paved road in Yosemite, it can take a long time to get from one point to the next.

 I, however, would actually encourage you to visit the Tuolomne Meadows region, including at least a long day-hike that will give you views of the Valley (see day-hike recommendations).
-Placed at nearly 9,000 feet above sea level, Tuolumne Meadows gives you amazing high sierra views, milder temperatures and the parks best hikes.
+Placed at nearly 9,000 feet above sea level, Tuolumne Meadows gives you amazing high sierra views, milder temperatures, and the park's best hikes.

 These things are all great in their own right, but I'm much more of a naturalist and explorer so it's hard for me to make the recommendation to base your trip around a trip to the Valley.
-Like I said before, spend the majority if your time relaxing in a different region of the park and either day-hike and get a view of the Valley, or set up camp somewhere else and drive in for a day.
+Like I said before, spend the majority of your time relaxing in a different region of the park and either day-hike and get a view of the Valley, or set up camp somewhere else and drive in for a day.